dpayne/cli-visualizer/README.md

 A C++ compiler that supports C++14 is also needed.
 On arch linux, the latest g++ or clang++ will work.

+### 256 Colors

+In order to show the colors, you need a terminal with 256 color support. `rxvt-unicode` should work well for this case.
+Other terminals might work, however, I have only tested with rxvt.

 ### Ubuntu

     sudo apt-get install libfftw3-dev libncursesw5-dev